 Other clinical studies continue to document the success of Graston Technique®, generally achieving better outcomes when compared to traditional therapies, and resolving injuries that have failed to respond to other therapies.

-Use the links below for clinical research reports, outcome data and published papers from Graston Technique® Network members and their patients.
-Published Research
+Use the link below for clinical research reports and published papers from Graston Technique® Network members and their patients.
+Research Articles on GT (.pdf)